What's the difference between rose water and rose hydrosol?

 Hydrosols often maintain a more herbaceous aroma with a bit of crisp earthiness than their floral water counterparts.
 Because of their skin benefits and no known risk of causing skin sensitivities, hydrosols are widely used in Rain Organica's facial products.

-You can find rose hydrosol in all The Essentials product collection at Rain Organica, and Light Mist Toner in particular exhibits a fabulous natural fragrance imparted by the rose and cucumber hydrosols in that formula.
+You'll find rose hydrosol in all The Essentials product collection at Rain Organica, and Light Mist Toner in particular exhibits a fabulous natural fragrance imparted by the rose and cucumber hydrosols in that formula.

 Until next time,